xcellect/recips/README.md

   <a href="https://colab.research.google.com/github/xcellect/recips/blob/main/playground.ipynb">Colab Demo</a> (no setup required)
 </p>

-Welcome to the codebase for the paper page and experiments behind ReCoN-Ipsundrum.
-This repository contains the core agent implementation, assay definitions, result-generation scripts, paper source, and the static project page.
+Welcome to the ReCoN-Ipsundrum codebase.
+This repository contains the core agent implementation, assay definitions, experiment generation and analysis scripts, as well as the paper source and the static paper website.
+The structure of this paper is inspired by [Wolfram's notion of a Computational Essay](https://writings.stephenwolfram.com/2017/11/what-is-a-computational-essay/).

 ## Contents